Developing micro and small businesses

 “It is a fact that small and medium size companies are the back bone of developed countries.
 They create socio-economic changes which drive democratization and these enterprises also are an essential tax base for nations. (…) How come Bangladesh (a micro-enterprise country) is still poor and Taiwan (an SME country) is rich?
 Wouldn’t it be better to focus on small and medium size enterprises, SME’s?”
 (Quote from article: Why is Bangladesh still poor and Taiwan rich?)

-- Develop pre-SMEs with whatever loan amount they need with the goal of growing the most successful into SME.
+- Develop pre-SMEs with whatever loan amount they need with the goal of growing the most successful ones into SME.

 - Support high risk start-ups with potential to create jobs.